aacotroneo/laravel-saml2/README.md

 ### Configuration

 Once you publish your saml2_settings.php to your own files, you need to configure your sp and IDP (remote server).
-The only real difference between this config and the one that OneLogin uses, is that the SP entityId, assertionConsumerService url and singleLogoutService URL are inyected by the library.
+The only real difference between this config and the one that OneLogin uses, is that the SP entityId, assertionConsumerService url and singleLogoutService URL are injected by the library.
 They are taken from routes 'saml_metadata', 'saml_acs' and 'saml_sls' respectively.

 Remember that you don't need to implement those routes, but you'll need to add them to your IDP configuration.
 For example, if you use simplesamlphp, add the following to /metadata/sp-remote.php